-Implementation of Integrated Electronic Health Record and Mobile Personal Health Record Datasets for Improving Healthcare Services
+Implementation of Integrated Electronic Health Record and Mobile Personal Health Record Datasets for Improving Healthcare Services [PDF]

 Sol-Bee Lee, Jung-Hyok Kwon, Eui-Jik Kim, and Jaehoon Park

 (Received March 30, 2017; Accepted April 12, 2018)